theinformationretrievers/cosc345/report.md

 Through all of this, we find a mixture of the features we like, yet nothing that is: free, open source, and offers Maori as an option.

-# Is there interest in our app matt
+# Is there interest in our app?

 Measuring interest is not exactly straight forward.
 The fact that there are commercial companies based around a similar proposition suggests that there is interest in the core idea of mixing a second language into a first language's texts.
 Although it is also notable that none of them do this with machine translation on a commercial scale.